PinCarBR/traccar-server/README.md

 # Traccar server
-This is the repository to create the traccar-server with a standalone MySQL database.
+This is the repository to create the traccar-server with a standalone MySQL database via docker-compose file.
 ## Minimum VPS configuration
 - OS: Ubuntu 16.04 x64
 - RAM: 512 MB